 As the Japanese interacted with the outside world, they copied some aspects that improved longevity and comfort.

 The tatami evolved into cushions or pads.
-Even though they were slightly higher than the mat, the pillows and rugs still embrace the floor culture.
+Even though they were slightly higher than the mat, the pillows and rugs still embraced the floor culture.
 They are also easy to clean and maintain.

-In the 21st century, modern artisans have embraced the idea of seats and chairs, giving rise to short-legged chairs, sofas (read our article on What is a Kotatsu Sofa?
-Where to Buy one?), and tables.
+In the 21st century, modern artisans have embraced the idea of seats and chairs, giving rise to short-legged chairs, called Kotatsu Sofa, paired with low tables.
 You will find them in different designs.

 II.
 Storage